JoeCoding3/gdonline/readme.txt

 Config:
     File is gdonline/assets/options.js.
     Options:
-        targetFps: Speed of the game.
-Does not make the game run better.
+        targetFps: Target game speed
-        showHitboxes: Draw hitboxes or not.
+        showHitboxes: Draw hitboxes or not
-        levelName: Name of the level to load on startup.
+        levelName: Name of the level to load on startup
 Cursor:
     Invisible while playing.
     Default when paused.